 Dave Laribee, in a post he previously wrote for CodeBetter.com, brings up a great point about the process of replacing a developer, saying, “Yes, you might be able to replace someone at a lower annual salary, but you have to take into account the complexity of your code portfolio in how long it’ll take to make that person productive.
 A $60K/annum employee may very well take $120K before reaching the productivity level and contribution of the developer who left the team.”

 In terms of monetary costs, you’ll need to take into account the cost of hiring a new developer (job listings, recruiting fees, and advertising), the cost of onboarding a new developer (training and management), and more.
-The non-monetary costs could include issues like a loss of productivity and engagement from other employees, as well as a potential loss in employee morale and subsequent increase in turnover.
+The non-monetary cost of losing an employee could include issues like a decrease in productivity and engagement from other employees, as well as a potential loss in employee morale and subsequent increase in turnover.

 If the numbers above seem scary to you, you're not alone.
 No one enjoys losing and replacing employees, especially those with highly-coveted technical skills needed to run your business.
 To help reduce these worries, take some time to review your onboarding process for new developer employees -- this one change could make a large impact on the retention of your technical talent.